 Josh has been playing the snare for 10 years.
 He was on the snare line at Victor J Andrew high school for three years, marching both in the marching band and on the indoor line.
 He then attended Northern Illinois University where he was on the snare line for five years, spending three as the drum captain.
-During his time at NIU, he spent one winter season with Evolution Indoor as a member of the the snare line.
+During his time at NIU, he spent one season with Evolution Indoor.

 Ben will be graduating from Northern Illinois University this December with a Bachelors of Music Performance degree.
 He has been teaching drumline in the western suburbs of Chicago since 2019, and is serving as the assistant percussion ensemble director at College of Dupage.
 Ben has played snare drum for four years in high school and two at NIU.
 He also played bass drum at Crystal Lake Thunder for three seasons, holding leadership positions at all three of these organizations.
 Ben is excited to make his debut at the Theo Ubique this December!

 ALYSSA PACKER - CYMBAL TECHNICIAN

 Alyssa has been playing cymbals For the past six years.
 She graduated high school from Victor J Andrew, where she marched cymbals for the indoor percussion from 2016-2019, and spent one season with 317 Veritas Indoor percussion.
 She has spent the past three years working with the Plainfield North Marching Band and has branched out to Plainfield Central Marching Band as well this past year.
 She will be continuing with the Plainfield 202 Indoor Drumline this year as well.